Andy Partin - Owner, Chief Executive Officer

 Daly was named General Manager of the Dirtbags in January of 2018.
 Always a player favorite, Daly brings a wealth of enthusiasm and knowledge to our program.
 The New Bern, NC native has been instrumental in the continued success of the Dirtbags through his leadership on and off the field.

 Since Daly has joined the Dirtbag staff, he has coached at numerous levels of our program.
-Daly guided the Dirtbags 2020 class to a final eight finish in the 2017 Perfect Game National Championship.
+Daly guided the Dirtbags 2022 class to a final four finish in the 2019 Perfect Game National Championship & 2020 Perfect Game National Championship Runner-Up.

 During the spring season of High School baseball each and every year, you can find Daly at the ballparks in the North Carolina and South Carolina region.
 This is one of Daly’s biggest passion is the investment and dedication to our players and continued development throughout their Dirtbag’s careers.